rumoffu/machinelearning/declmtd/3hw/README.txt

 Prolog finds these values by backtracking and then simply saves and outputs the total range of answer values.

+The delayed goals show the constraints between the variable assignment answers.

 Problem 9
 =====================================================================================